 Researchers have found that endocrine disruptors can wreak all kinds of havoc even in very small concentrations and that they can pass from one generation to the next.

-The biggest sources of endocrine-disruptors are chemicals in our environment.
+The biggest sources of endocrine disruptors are chemicals in our environment.
 There are more than 80,000 chemicals in commercial use today.
-Less than 1% have been tested for health effects.
+Less than one percent have been tested for health effects.
 Over 1000 more are introduced into our food supply every year.

-Only 11% of compounds used in personal care products have been researched for health effects and household cleanser makers aren’t required to disclose complete ingredient lists.
+Only 11 percent of compounds used in personal care products have been researched for health effects, and household cleanser makers aren’t required to disclose complete ingredient lists.

 How to Avoid Excess Estrogen

-Avoid plastics: Plastics contain endocrine-disruptors that leach into food and water, particularly when heated.
+Avoid plastics: Plastics contain endocrine disruptors that leach into food and water, particularly when heated.
 Opt for glass when possible and don’t heat food in plastic containers or coated paperboard.
-University of Missouri analysts studying breast cancer growth found that a brand of water bottled in plastic caused a 78% increase in the cancer cell proliferation.
+University of Missouri analysts studying breast cancer growth found that a brand of water bottled in plastic caused a 78 percent increase in the cancer cell proliferation.
 Grecian researchers at the University of Ioannina found that after heating olive oil for 10 minutes at full power; 604.6 milligrams of the plasticizer DOA leeched from the plastic wrap into the oil.
-Researchers Oi-Wah Lau and Siu-Kay Wong found that the fat content in cheeses caused the migration of plasticizers from cling wrap to increase exponentially: 60% after 10 minutes of microwave heating.
+Researchers Oi-Wah Lau and Siu-Kay Wong found that the fat content in cheeses caused the migration of plasticizers from cling wrap to increase exponentially: 60 percent after 10 minutes of microwave heating.
 Buy fresh rather than canned foods as they are often lined with dangerous plastics.

 Use safe household cleansers: Buy environmentally safe laundry detergents and dishwashing liquid.
-There are a number of websites that post recipes for make-your-own cleansers of every type.
+You can also make your own cleansers of every type, like all-natural laundry soap, oven cleaner and multi-purpose cleaner.
 Back off on the antibacterial boom and use less chemical disinfectants.

 Reduce antibiotics: Doctors have been known to prescribe antibiotics for viruses when they have absolutely no effect.
-This is to make use of the placebo affect more than anything.
+This is to make use of the placebo effect more than anything.

-Change your diet: What we eat and drink has a great deal to do with how many hormone-disruptors we end up with.
-Anti-estrogenic diets have 3 major components: eating farther down on the food chain, eating less processed and chemically-laden foods, and supplementing your diet with compounds that decrease estrogen excess and help your body to eliminate added hormones.
+Change your diet: What we eat and drink has a great deal to do with how many hormone disruptors we end up with.
+Anti-estrogenic diets have three major components: eating farther down on the food chain, eating less processed and chemically-laden foods and supplementing your diet with compounds that decrease estrogen excess and help your body to eliminate added hormones.